All Summer Camps Waitlisted – Join us in the fall and spring for our academic year classes!

 We put the S-T-E-A-M in STEAM Education.
 We’re all about science, but we use the arts of nature to teach it – the “it” being a lot of biology when it comes to our Virtual Secret Spot camp online.
 In fact, it’s applied biology, or ethnobiology – the way humans interact with plants, animals and the elements of nature.

 The “sit spot” concept of nature education uses the scientific method – of studying a “control group” location from which to compare other areas of nature.
-Once a student learns the players and patterns of nature in one area, they can use that place (control group) they know so well to compare it to anywhere else they experience.
-Students can then quickly recognize the patterns of nature anywhere they go, and therefore quickly identify species new to them which fill patters common to nature everywhere – niches they know from experience.
+Once a students learn the players and patterns of nature in one area, they can use that place (control group) they know so well to compare it to anywhere else they experience.
+Students can then quickly recognize the patterns of nature anywhere they go, and therefore quickly identify species new to them which fill patterns common to nature everywhere – niches they know from experience.

 We also do the “T, E & M” in STEM/STEAM Education as students progress to advanced online camps that require Virtual Secret Spot as a prerequisite.
 For example, the fundamentals of math are apparent when students begin to observe sign of animal species at their Secret Spot.
 Similar to how music helps young people understand basic math, humans first developed the capacity for advanced mathematical thinking through the mysteries of wildlife tracking.
 Presented with evidence that an animal may have been present in one’s study site (Secret Spot), students begin to develop complex thinking to “put 2 and 2 together” and figure out “who” it was, “what” it was doing, “when” it happened, “where” it is now, and “why” it would have been in the area in the first place.